 - The door can put off some timid cats

 This litter box also has a unique one-way design – cats can enter through the front and exit through the top.
 Although this is a little different, you and your cat might grow to love it.
 Plus, it is also an XL litter box, ideal for most large cats and big breeds, measuring 20” at its widest.
-Both the front entrance and top exit are also wide, allowing even fat cats to climb in and out with ease.
+Both the front entrance and top exit are also wide, even allowing fat cats to climb in and out with ease.

 Daily scooping has also never been easier.
-The entire base of the tray acts as a door and you can simply pull it out and scoop up any waste, sliding the clean litter back in.
+The entire base of the tray acts as a door, and you can simply pull it out and scoop up any waste, sliding the clean litter back in.